 Providers generally provide one or both of the following abortion methods:

-- Medical Abortion (a.k.a.
-The Abortion Pill): This method of abortion uses a course of medication to end a pregnancy.
-It is generally available during the first 10 weeks pregnancy (up to 10 weeks after the first day of your last period).
+- Medication Abortion (a.k.a. the abortion pill): This method of abortion uses medication to end a pregnancy.
+It is generally available during the first 10 weeks of pregnancy (up to 10 weeks after the first day of your last period).

-- Surgical Abortion: This method of abortion involves a doctor surgically ending a pregnancy.
-It is generally available through the second trimester of pregnancy (up to 21 weeks after the first day of your last period).
+- Procedural Abortion: This method of abortion is generally available through the second trimester of pregnancy (up to 21 weeks after the first day of your last period).
 Depending on where you are in your pregnancy, it may be by vacuum aspiration or dilation and evacuation.

 Abortion costs vary by provider and length of pregnancy.
-In general, later term abortions are more expensive than earlier term abortions, and surgical abortions are more expensive than medical abortions.
-Abortions involving IV sedation (some surgical procedures) or for individuals who are Rh negative may incur additional charges.
+In general, later term abortions are more expensive than earlier term abortions, and procedural abortions are more expensive than medication abortions.
+Abortions involving IV sedation (some procedures) or for individuals who are Rh negative may incur additional charges.
 Chelsea’s Fund can provide financial assistance to those who require it.